-The annual mean concentration across all non-automatic monitoring stations in the UK for 2018 was 0.62 μg m-3.
+The annual mean concentration across all non-automatic monitoring stations in the UK for 2019 was 0.64 $\mu$ g m-3.
 All 34 monitoring stations used for non-automatic benzene measurements are situated in urban locations.
-The mean data capture for benzene measured at the non-automatic hydrocarbon monitoring stations in operation from January to December 2018 was 97%.
+The mean data capture for benzene measured at the non-automatic hydrocarbon monitoring stations in operation from January to December 2019 was 95%.

-The annual mean across all automatic monitoring stations in the UK was 0.51 μg m-3, of the 4 automatic monitoring stations used for hourly automatic measurements, two are situated at rural locations.
-The mean data capture for benzene measured by the automatic hydrocarbon network in 2018 was 86%.
+The annual mean across all automatic monitoring stations in the UK was 0.5 μg m-3, of the 4 automatic monitoring stations used for hourly automatic measurements, two are situated at rural locations.
+The mean data capture for benzene measured by the automatic hydrocarbon network in 2019 was 73%.

-In 2018, none of the automatic or non-automatic monitoring stations in the UK exceeded the 5 μg m-3 annual mean Limit Value or the Upper Assessment Threshold of 3.5 μg m-3 for benzene set out in the EC Air Quality Directive.
-The results confirm no exceedances of EU or UK limit values and objectives at any of the Urban, Traffic and Background monitoring stations during 2018.
-The highest concentrations observed during 2018 have been seen at roadside and industrial locations.
+In 2019, none of the automatic or non-automatic monitoring stations in the UK exceeded the 5 μg m-3 annual mean Limit Value or the Upper Assessment Threshold of 3.5 μg m-3 for benzene set out in the EC Air Quality Directive.
+The results confirm no exceedances of EU or UK limit values and objectives at any of the Urban, Traffic and Background monitoring stations during 2019.
+The highest concentrations observed during 2019 have been seen at roadside and industrial locations.
 The trends from sites classified as urban traffic, centre and background do show similar trends, indicating that benzene sources in these urban areas are typically from road traffic.
 Industrial locations do not share the same trend, most likely due to additional sources of benzene from industrial processes and combustion from point sources and fugitive emissions.

-Annual means of less than 1 μg m-3 have been observed at rural background and urban background and urban traffic locations, whereas some roadside monitoring stations have exceeded 1 ug m-3 at and Middlesbrough.

-Almost all sites showed a decrease in benzene concentration over the period 2002 to 2018.
+Annual means of less than 1 μg m-3 have been observed at rural background, urban background and urban traffic locations.
+Scunthorpe Town exceeded the annual mean of 1 μg m-3.
+Bath Roadside was relocated to the new Bath A4 Roadside station.
+The annual mean represents data from 30th October 2019 onwards.
+The annual means of these two both exceeded 1 μg m-3, however the combined data capture for both stations was 61.1%.
+Almost all sites showed a decrease in benzene concentration over the period 2002 to 2019.
 Long term trends from 2002 to 2008 show benzene concentrations have declined significantly.
 This demonstrates that over this period motor vehicle exhaust catalysts and evaporative canisters have effectively and efficiently controlled vehicular emissions of benzene in the UK.
 This should have led to reduced health impact on individuals living in the UK as a result of long term exposure to these pollutants.
-Since 2010, concentrations have remained relatively stable up to and including 2018.
+Since 2010, concentrations have remained relatively stable up to and including 2019.
 Benzene emissions data provided by the National Atmospheric Emissions Inventory shows a steady decline in benzene emissions from 2010 to 2017, conversely, the stability seen in benzene monitoring data could be due to alternative sources of benzene, such as from increased use of wood-burning appliances used for domestic and commercial space and water heating.

-Data measured at Chilbolton Observatory indicates that ethene, meta + para-xylene, propene, propane and toluene showed the largest contribution to regional O3 increment during the daylight hours in summer.
+Data measured at Chilbolton Observatory indicates that ethene, Meta + Para-Xylene, nbutane, propane and toluene showed the largest contribution to regional $O_3$ increment during the daylight hours in summer.